Undergraduate Course: History of Art 1A Art and Belief in Europe, 500 to 1700 (HIAR08025)

 -Component 1: A 2,000-word essay that focuses on one of the themes presented during the course and incorporates primary and/or secondary sources.
 This submission is due during the second half of the semester, prior to the examination period, usually between weeks 7 and 10.

--Component 2: A final 3 hour online exam.
+-Component 2: A final exam.

 You will receive formative feedback from your tutor and peers in tutorials.
 You will also receive individual formative feedback from your tutor on your essay plan.